 KRISSIE WELLS is the Housing Center's Fair Housing Research Associate.
-She received her M.S.S.A. from Case Western Reserve University's Mandel School of Applied Social Sciences where her studies focused on community and social development.
+She received her M.S.S.A. from Case Western Reserve University's Mandel School of Applied Social Sciences.

-ZACHARY CRAFTON is the Housing Center's Fair Housing Intern.
-Zach earned his Master's degree in geography from the University of Toronto.
+JILLIAN WATSON is the Housing Center's Fair Housing Intern.
+She is currently a Master's student at Cleveland State University's Maxine Goodman Levin College of Urban Affairs.